 I hope that having a clear rhythm will help you plan your time in the course more easily.
 Keep yourself to a regular rhythm as suits your schedule to avoid getting lost.
 Let me know if you have questions.

 Tuesday Mornings: Weekly module starts.
-The module has actually been open for the prior week - but on Tuesday the discussion boards become available to post and the activities go live.
+I actually open the modules before Tuesday morning, often on Fridays, but this is the first day of our "week" together.

 Thursday Nights (by Midnight EST/10:00 pm MT): First discussion post due.